Seasonal Affective Disorder (SAD)

-Meanwhile, the Seasonal affective Disorder Association claims SAD may be triggered by other factors such as illness, childbirth or a change of environment.
-It’s also possible that there may be a genetic element involved with some people, since the disorder can run in families (around one in seven close relatives of people with SAD are also affected).
+Meanwhile, SAD may be triggered by other factors such as illness, childbirth or a change of environment.
+It’s also possible that there may be a genetic element involved with some people, since the disorder can run in families (around one in seven close relatives of people with SAD are also affected)(v).

 Far more rare is summer SAD, where people report feeling down in the summer months instead of the winter (this may be caused by a reaction to heat rather than increased light levels).

 See your GP if you’re experiencing SAD symptoms and are finding it hard to cope.
 There are several treatments your doctor may offer, including medication such as antidepressants or psychology-based treatments such as cognitive behavioural therapy (CBT).

 If your symptoms are mild, however, there are several things you can do to help yourself.

 One of the most common self-help treatments for SAD involves increasing your exposure to light, often by using an artificial light source (SAD therapy lights are often called light boxes).
 The principle behind light therapy is to compensate for the lack of bright daylight hours during the winter.